-All-Electronic Tolling (AET) is an innovative technology that enables cashless toll collection through transponders or license plate readers, and eliminates the need for a vehicle to stop to pay a toll.
-Click here to learn more about AET.
+Electronic Toll Collection is an innovative technology that enables cashless toll collection through transponders or license plate readers, and eliminates the need for a vehicle to stop to pay a toll.
+Click here to learn more about Electronic Toll Collection.

 The roads that are part of Florida’s Turnpike System are primary routes for emergency evacuations, so it is possible tolls may be suspended in the case of a state or national emergency such as a hurricane watch or warning.
 The state’s emergency operations center and county governments will make any necessary decisions to move the population quickly and safely.
 During toll suspensions, it is still a good idea to have cash available because even if tolls are suspended on one segment of Florida’s Turnpike System, it does not mean they are suspended on every road or bridge in the state.

-Several different types of tolling methods are used on Florida Express Lanes, but toll amounts will be posted on the overhead signs well in advance of the express lane entrances to give drivers plenty of time to choose whether or not to use the express lanes.
+Several different types of tolling methods are used on Florida Managed Lanes, but toll amounts will be posted on the overhead signs well in advance of the managed lane entrances to give drivers plenty of time to choose whether or not to use the managed lanes.

-SunPass is owned and operated by Florida Department of Transportation (FDOT) / Florida Turnpike Enterprise (FTE), while E-PASS is owned and operated by the Central Florida Expressway Authority (CFX).
-Both SunPass and E-PASS are prepaid toll programs that use interoperable transponders, meaning that customers have tolls automatically deducted from their accounts when they drive on toll roads in Florida, Georgia and North Carolina.
+SunPass is owned and operated by Florida Department of Transportation (FDOT), Florida’s Turnpike Enterprise (FTE).
+It is interoperable with E-PASS, owned and operated by the Central Florida Expressway Authority (CFX).
+If you have a SunPass portable transponder or SunPass Mini, you can use it in Florida, Georgia, Kansas, Oklahoma, North Carolina, and parts of Texas.
+If you have a SunPass PRO portable transponder, you can use in Florida, Georgia, Kansas, Oklahoma, and parts of Texas, plus wherever E-ZPass is accepted.
+All three are prepaid toll programs that use interoperable transponders, meaning that customers have tolls automatically deducted from their accounts when they drive on toll roads in the respective states.
 The advantage of being a SunPass customer is that you always pay the lowest toll amount on all toll roads and most bridges in Florida.